-Creatine Monohydrate remains the best choice when it comes to Creatine, and this matrix is just a marketing ploy, after all, five types of Creatine can only be better than just one…or maybe not.
+Creatine Monohydrate remains the best choice when it comes to Creatine, and this matrix is nothing more than a marketing ploy, after all, can only five types of Creatine be better than just one?
+Or maybe not.

 After mixing Creatines, the HEMO-NO matrix is composed of 3 ingredients:

 The role of this matrix is theoretically the increase in volume and nitric oxide, but only Arginine is present in a minimally viable dose, and even so it is low.